GRFU Safeguarding Manager (NORTH): Emma Jones

-If you feel that the child is in immediate risk of abuse or harm then a statutory agency (local children's services or the police) should be contacted immediately.
+If you feel that a child is in immediate risk of abuse or harm, then a statutory agency (local children's services or the police) should be contacted immediately.
 An incident reporting form should be completed and forwarded to the below email, outlining the action you have taken with contact details of the statutory body you have contacted.

 Useful information link - www.rfu.com/safeguarding